 There are alternatives to guardianships such as custody proceedings in family law court, dependency proceedings in juvenile court, delinquency proceedings in juvenile court, adoption proceedings, emancipation of minors, care giver’s authority to enroll in school and authorize medical care, minor’s consent to medical treatment, and minor’s application to the court for marriage or to enlist in armed forces, a petition to the court or an order directing investment of minor’s money belonging to the minor, compromise of a disputed claim, and court approval with compromise of money.
 In the analysis of whether to establish a guardianship or utilize an alternative method in the management of a minor’s estate and custody, it is important to consult with a licensed attorney ho is experienced and therefore able to choose and establish the best method for your particular case.

-There are instances when a temporary guardianship may be applicable.
-This is when the minor needs immediate medical treatment due to injury or illness, the minor needs to be enrolled in school and both parents are deceased, absent, incarcerated or incapacitated.
-This is also applicable when the minor needs immediate protection from child endangerment or the minor’s custodial parent is also a minor who is in custody.
+There are situations in which a temporary guardianship may be applicable.
+Instances such as a minor needing medical treatment or enrollment in a school and both parents are deceased, absent, incarcerated, or incapacitated.
+Temporary Guardianship is also applicable when a minor needs immediate protection from child endangerment or the minor’s custodial parent is also a minor who is in custody.
 There are many factual scenarios in which Temporary Guardianship may apply and only an experienced and licensed attorney can give you proper advice and guide you through the process.
 Having legal representation when seeking a guardianship can greatly assist in making sure that all forms are properly completed and that your case is properly presented in court.